 What is ISO 27001?

-ISO 27001 is a structured set of guidelines and specifications for assisting organizations in developing their own information security framework.
-The standard relates to all information assets in an organization regardless of the media on which it is stored, or where it is located.
+ISO 27001 is a structured set of guidelines and specifications for assisting organisations in developing their own information security framework.
+The standard relates to all information assets in an organisation regardless of the media on which it is stored, or where it is located.
 The standard assists organisations in developing their own information security framework.

 ISO 27001 has 11 domain areas, 39 control objectives and 133 controls in all.
 The security controls represent information security best practices and the standard suggests that these controls should be applied depending on the business requirements.